Kowus/twitterControl/README.md

 ### [Download the OneSheeld library and App](http://1sheeld.com/downloads/)

-Using The Simple Twitter Example
+Using The Stock Twitter Example
 ========

 ```cpp